Table of Contents

 This cordless pole saw is middle of the pack in terms of price.
 This includes both the battery and charger.
 This unit stands out for its powerful battery – it charges in only five hours and can run continuously for thirty minutes.

 The pole extends to give you ten feet of reach.
 You can detach the pole to make the unit easy to store.
 It also allows you to use the small saw as a chainsaw.
-The 20 volt “power share” platform allows you to use the same 20 volt batteries with any other Worx cordless appliance.
+The 20-volt “power share” platform allows you to use the same 20-volt batteries with any other Worx cordless appliance.
 On the downside, the replacement batteries are expensive.
-On the flipside, this is one of the few units where you can buy a replacement extension pole if necessary.
+On the flip side, this is one of the few units where you can buy a replacement extension pole if necessary.

-The soft grip handle makes this pole saw comfortable to hold and minimizes the vibration that can cause repetitive stress injuries over time.
+The soft-grip handle makes this pole saw comfortable to hold and minimizes the vibration that can cause repetitive stress injuries over time.
 The entire assembled pole saw weighs around ten pounds.

-4. Worx 10” Electric Pole Saw, Model WG309
+2. Worx 10” Electric Pole Saw, Model WG309

+This Worx brand pole saw has ten-foot reach.
+A definite plus is the ability to remove the pole saw so the blade doubles as a hand-held chainsaw.
 This electric pole saw can be assembled without tools.
 Better yet, the working handle can be rotated so you can work at a variety of angles comfortably.
 The chain system automatically maintains the proper tension.
 The chainsaw is easy to clean and oils itself.
 The unit is lightweight.
-It is middle of the pack in terms of price.
+It is the middle of the pack in terms of price.
 It is low vibration for a pole saw and has almost no kickback.

 The biggest downside to this unit is the design.
 It can be hard to keep an eye on the blade when the pole is fully extended.
 You cannot safely use it in a vertical position because of the torque.
 The blade takes up to five seconds to stop once you hit the safety button, and that can be dangerous.
 Be careful with this.

-2. Black and Decker Model LPP120 Cordless Pole Saw
+1. Black and Decker Model LPP120 Cordless Pole Saw

+We recommended this option over the alternative because it comes with the 20 volt Black and Decker battery and battery charger.
+If you already own Black and Decker cordless equipment, you’ll be able to swap out batteries, extending operating life.
 This cordless pole saw has a maximum cutting diameter of six inches, one of the smallest on our list.
 It makes up for this in battery life – you’ll be able to cut dozens of branches before the battery dies.
 It can reach up to fourteen feet when extended.

-The pole saw has a limited two year warranty, though that includes the battery.
+The pole saw has a limited two-year warranty, though that includes the battery.
 It has a basic set of safety features, such as a blade guard.
 You can disassemble the unit for easy storage.
 The downside is that repeatedly disassembling it can strip the bolts.
 There are customer complaints of the chain not staying in place, even when you’re cutting narrow branches.
 This issue is more common with heavy usage.

-Our Review above will fully guild you to know what you should consider about when you need a cordless pole saw for your home or working area.
-We try to break down many information as much as we can to let you clear what kind of pole saw that suit to your user environment.
+Our Review above will fully guild you to know what you should consider when you need cordless pole saws for your home or working area.
+We try to break down much information as much as we can to let you clarify what kind of pole saw that suit to your user environment.